 Family: I have been married to David Williams, (professor of Veterinary Medicine at the University of Illinois) for 33 years.
 David is currently researching weight loss in geriatric cats.
 We have one son, Harold who received his PhD in Mathematics from the University of California at Berkeley and is now dividing his time between two jobs, one with a start-up company developing software for driver less cars and the other as a post doc in Mathematics at UC Berkeley.
 He was married this past fall to a lovely women with whom he has been in a relationship with for several years.
 We are thrilled to welcome her to our family.
 We have 3 cats several of whom vomit on a regular basis and one elderly dog recently adopted from Hospice Hearts, a rescue group that finds homes for pets whose owners have either passed away or gone into nursing homes.

 Other interests: I have always been interested in art and enjoy drawing with pastels.
 Several of my pet portraits are on display in our hospital.
 I also enjoy horseback riding and of course being with my family.

 I graduated from Parkland in 2008 with an associate’s degree in pre-professional medical science.
 I then went on to get a bachelor’s degree at the University of Illinois in animal science in 2011.
 I have worked at various veterinary clinics in the area ever since.
-I own 3 dogs, 4 cats, and 2 horses.
-I enjoy hiking with my dogs and husband,scrapbooking, rescuing animals, and working on our 5 acre farm.
+I own 2 dogs, 4 cats, and 2 horses.
+I also have a son who I adore!!
+I enjoy hiking with my son, dogs and husband, scrapbooking, rescuing animals, and working on our 5 acre farm.